weiks/quarters-docs/docs/sdk/unity.md

 Known issues:
-- QuartersInit App ID and App key arent serialised into Unity scene - fixed in 0.2.0
+- QuartersInit App ID and App key aren't serialised into Unity scene - fixed in 0.2.0

 #####